The Best Cheap Treadmill

 The expenses don’t stop at the purchase price.

 Delivery costs are predictably steep for these heavy machines.
-Getting Room of Choice delivery jacks the cost up even more, but you’re probably not going to want to lug the huge, 200-lb. box up your driveway.
-Plus, in-house delivery reduces the likelihood of damaging parts mid-lug.
+Getting "room of choice" delivery jacks the cost up even more, but you’re probably not going to want to lug the huge, 200-pound box up your driveway.
+Plus, in-house delivery reduces the likelihood of damaging parts before it's even assembled.

 DIY or Professional Installation?

-But if self-assembly is your idea of a nightmare, spring for manufacturer aid or hire from Amazon Home Services.
-We went the Amazon route for all the treadmills we didn’t put together ourselves and were super pleased with the workers’ timely service and knowledgeability.
+For that reason, or if self-assembly is your idea of a nightmare, you may be better off springing for manufacturer aid or hiring from Amazon Home Services.
+We went the Amazon route for all the treadmills we didn’t put together ourselves and were pleased with the workers’ timely service and knowledgeability.